Synzack/PynAuth/README.md

 This module works as an interactive terminal to the user's OneDrive.
 To traverse to a folder or download a file, simply choose the corresponding number.

 ### 5. Create Inbox Rules
 This module will create a mail rule for the user's Outlook inbox.
 The rule can be modified within the '*apiCreateInboxRule.py*' module.
+Current config looks for "password" and "reset" in an email.
 Please see the official Microsoft [documentation](https://docs.microsoft.com/en-us/graph/api/mailfolder-post-messagerules?view=graph-rest-1.0&tabs=http) on how to create these rules.

 ### 6. List/Delete Inbox Rules
 This module will list any current inbox rules for the user.
 If any exist, it will give you the option to delete them.
 This is a good way to remove your created rule in the previous module after it is no longer needed.
 (I need to work on making the output prettier).